 Digital Digest: What Edelman Canada is reading in digital marketing, technology and strategy.
 Fresh links served up Fridays.
-This week’s edition of Digital Digest was edited by Meghan Sharp, Jeff Lang-Weir, Alison Fleming, Erin Collett and Courtney McNamara.
+This week’s edition of Digital Digest was edited by Erin Collett, Meghan Sharp, Alison Fleming, and Brittany Dow.

 Read more »